We may earn money or products from the companies mentioned in this post.

 How much does adding Parkhopper cost?

 All magic comes with a price, and the magic of visiting two parks in one day is no different.
 At this time, parkhopping is an additional charge of $60/ticket.
 It doesn’t matter how long that ticket is for.
-A one day ticket and a five day ticket both require an additional $60 to parkhop.
-(Pssst – if you are only going to Disneyland for one day, don’t parkhop.)
+A two-day ticket and a five-day ticket both require an additional $60 to parkhop.
+(Pssst – if you are only going to Disneyland for one day, I wouldn’t parkhop.
+Also, it is $65 to add it to a one day ticket.)

-Because you pay the same price for parkhopping, whether for one day or five, you cannot only upgrade one day of your ticket to a parkhopper.
+Because you pay the same price for parkhopping, whether for two days or five, you cannot only upgrade one day of your ticket to a parkhopper.
 This is a common question we see in my Disneyland Facebook group.

 Money Saving Tip: If you want to save on your Disneyland tickets, whether one park per day or parkhopper, I suggest buying through my partners at Get Away Today.
 They offered discount theme park tickets, hotel stays and more.